How Do I Set Up a Session Policy?

 To create or edit a session policy, navigate to /login > Users & Security > Session Policies.

-The Session Policies section lists available policies.
+- The Session Policies section lists available policies.
 Click the arrow by a policy name to quickly see where that policy is being used; its availability for users, rep invites, and Jump Items; the support tools configured; and the prompting configured.
-To create a session policy, click Create New Policy, or Copy an existing policy.
+To create a session policy, click Add, or click the Copy icon to copy an existing policy.

 For all of the permissions that follow, you can choose to enable or disable the permission, or you can choose to set it to Not Defined.
 Session policies are applied to a session in a hierarchical manner, with Jump Clients taking the highest priority, then support portals, then users, and then the global default.
 If multiple policies apply to a session, then the policy with the highest priority will take precedence over the others.
 If, for example, the policy applied to a Jump Client defines a permission, then no other policies may change that permission for the session.
 To make a permission available for a lower policy to define, leave that permission set to Not Defined.

-Click Save Policy to make this policy available.
+- Click Save to make this policy available.

-You may now import those policy settings to any other BeyondTrust site that supports session policy import.
+- You may now import those policy settings to any other BeyondTrust site that supports session policy import.
 Create a new session policy and scroll to the bottom of the page.
-Browse to the policy file and then click Import Policy.
+Browse to the policy file and then click Select Policy File.
 Once the policy file is uploaded, the page refreshes, allowing you to make modifications.
-Click Save Policy to make the policy available.
+Click Save to make the policy available.

 Policies for Specific Object Types